datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect4_agile_project_management.md

 ### Scaling agile
 * Designed for small scale – 1 team
 * Scalable with Scrum-of–Scrums, shared backlog
-* Upscaling specific to each organisation
+* Upscaling specific to each organization

 ```
              ____